Latter-day Commentary

 Church Service

-I have enjoyed my service in the church, most of it in typical priesthood administrative positions (bishopric, high council, high priest group leader), but my all-time favorite calling was teaching the 11-year olds in Primary.
+I enjoyed my service in the church, most of it in typical priesthood administrative positions (bishopric, high council, high priest group leader), but my all-time favorite calling was teaching the 11-year old children in Primary.
 I love teaching and sharing the gospel and miss that.
-I was recently released (Feb 2012) as the ward clerk for the young single adult ward in my stake where I served for over five years.
-I am now the stake financial clerk.
+I served as the ward clerk for the young single adult ward in my stake for over five years, then as a Stake auditor for a year and the stake financial clerk for two years before I resigned.

 Outlook of faith

 I am conservative by nature but love exploring new ideas.
-I have never doubted my testimony of the gospel or of the unique role of the LDS church in these last days.
+I have never doubted my testimony of the gospel of Jesus Christ or of the unique role of the LDS Church in these last days.
+Even though I am no longer a member, I am still convinced The Church of Jesus Christ of Latter-day Saints is being used by the Lord in many ways.
 I love the Book of Mormon and hold Joseph Smith in high esteem as a powerful prophet of God.
-I am convinced that I have been given the gift of believing and have always appreciated that.
+I am convinced I have been given the gift of believing and have always appreciated that.

 Love of the Savior